In which I write a robust, generalised, secular humanist critique of Islam in the UK without being Islamaphobic

 (1) ‘Honour’ killing victims: Of the 22 out of 29 reported cases of ‘honour’ killings and attempted killings in 2010 where the ethnicity of the victim was known or alleged, 15 were of Pakistani origin (3 were Indian, 1 was Bangladeshi, 1 Palestinian/Syrian, 1 Kuwaiti and 1 white British) – The Henry Jackson Society database – reported cases of ‘honour’ killings and attempted killings in the UK between 31 December 2009 and 31 December 2014.

-(The neoconservative HJS has form for anti-Islamism, but these statistics appear to be sound.)
+(The neoconservative HJS has form for being anti-Islamic, but these statistics appear to be sound.)

 Postscript 1: I put this to some Muslim scholars, liberals and reformers.
 So far, there have been two respondents, both reformers.
 They say that Islam needs to shed man-made sects (Sunnism, Sufism and Shiitism), disregard the extra texts (hadiths) and rely on the Quran, the interpretation of which is human and fallible.
 However, reform can have a bad side.
 The Wahabi/Salafi movement is a reformist movement, albeit an ultra-conservative Sunni one.
 Christian Reformation’s Martin Luther, a nasty piece of work, was calling for the burning of synagogues some 500 years ago.
 Thank goodness for the Enlightenment.